 One of the latest fast-food chains serving up eco-friendly food to go is Burger King.
-McDonald’s, Subway, Taco Bell, KFC, Chick-fil-A, Starbucks, and Chipotle have also stated their sustainability initiatives, but how are these efforts regulated?
+McDonald’s, Subway, Taco Bell, KFC, Chick-fil-A and Starbucks have also stated their sustainability initiatives, but how are these efforts regulated?
 And are we willing to pay more for “greener” fast food?
 Experts in the space help us take a bite out of this topic.

 On the run?
 LISTEN to our post!

 According to the CDC, 36% of Americans eat fast food daily.
 That’s almost 90 million people going to a fast-food restaurant every single day.
 And most have three items: chicken/hamburger/salad, a drink, and fries.

 That’s well over 286 million individual wrappings, cups, straws, and clamshells thrown away day after day.

 The 325,000 total fast-food locations across the U.S. present a massive opportunity to curb waste and boost sustainability efforts based on the sheer scale of fast-food chains.
 And the opportunity extends far deeper when you consider the effects these companies have on their supply chains to practice these efforts.

 Whether it is Starbucks testing out an entirely plant-based menu, McDonald’s trialing a plastic-free concept store, Subway changing the companies they source their ingredients from, KFC pledging that all consumer-facing plastic packaging will be recoverable by 2025, or Taco Bell committing to make all of its packaging compostable and recyclable, each of these businesses is leading the way in their industry’s sustainability efforts.

 These initiatives are honorable and necessary to combat our growing environmental crisis, but we are left with some questions:

 - Will the consumer be willing to pay more for sustainability?

 - What practices actually work to reduce their carbon footprint and decrease waste and pollution?